crymscom/srganalytics-ios/docs/README.md

 ### Content protection

 The `SRGAnalytics_DataProvider.framework` companion framework provides convenience methods for playing content delivered by our [SRG Data Provider](https://github.com/SRGSSR/srgdataprovider-ios) library.
-Not all content is accessible for legal reasons, though, in particular livestreams or foreign TV series.
+Not all content is publicly accessible for legal reasons, though, in particular livestreams or foreign TV series.

 To play protected content, and provided you have been granted access to it, an internal [SRG Content Protection](https://github.com/SRGSSR/srgcontentprotection-ios) framework is available and must be added to your project `Cartfile` as well: